George Floyd's family sues Minneapolis, four officers charged in his death

 Floyd's death also sparked calls to abolish the Minneapolis Police Department and replace it with a new public safety department.
 A majority of City Council members support the move, saying the department has a long history and culture of brutality that has resisted change.
 A public hearing was planned later Wednesday on the proposal, which requires a change in the city's charter that could go to voters in November.

 The lawsuit comes on the same day that a court allowed public viewing by appointment of video from the body cameras of Lane and Kueng.
-A coalition of news organizations and attorneys for Lane and Kueng have been advocating to make the videos public, saying they would provide a more complete picture of what happened when Floyd was taken into custody.
+A coalition of news organizations and attorneys for Lane and Kueng have been advocating to make the videos public, saying they would provide a more complete picture of what happened.
 The judge hasn't said why he's not allowing the video to be disseminated more widely.

 According to documents in state probate court, Floyd is survived by 11 known heirs, including five children and six siblings.
 They live in Texas, North Carolina, Florida and New York.
 All but one of Floyd's children are adults.
 He has no living parents or grandparents.
 Kaarin Nelson Schaffer, named last week as the trustee for Floyd's family, is the plaintiff in the federal lawsuit.